 Q. How often will you check on my cat?

 A. Our staff does a housekeeping visit to each boarder every morning.
 Changing the bedding, cleaning the litter box and feeding are the morning routine.
-Additionally, our staff is checking on your cat throughout the day, monitoring your cat for any changes in behavior, appetite, or needs that may arise.
+Additionally, our staff is checking on your cat throughout the day, monitoring your cat for any changes in behavior, appetite, or needs that may arise including changing bedding or litter boxes as needed.
 In addition to interacting with your cat, veterinary care professionals will note your cat’s activity at least twice each day in medical records known as cage cards.
 Also, the entire staff visits each boarder every day at “Rounds” to discuss how they are doing and share information.
-This ensures proper health and wellbeing of your feline friend while boarding your cat in Las Vegas.
+This communication amongst staff members helps ensure proper health and well being of your feline friend while boarding.

 Q. Do you offer complementary services?